-UNITED STATES DEPARTMENT OF COMMERCE National Oceanic and Atmospheric Administration NATIONAL MARINE FISHERIES SERVICE Silver Spring, MD 20910
+UNITED STATES DEPARTMENT OF COMMERCE National Oceanic and Atmospheric Administration

+NATIONAL MARINE FISHERIES SERVICE Silver Spring, MD 20910

-JUN 3 2010
+JUN 1 2011

-Rear Admiral Herman Shelanski, Director Environmental Readiness Division N456B United States Department of the Navy Office of the Chief of Naval Operations 2000 Navy Pentagon Washington, D.C.
-20350-2000

-Dear Admiral Shelanski;
+Mr. Joseph Murphy, SES USFF N4 1562 Mitscher Ave., Suite 250 Norfolk, VA 23551-2487 Dear Rear Admiral Cullom:

-Enclosed are the National Marine Fisheries Service's (NMFS) Biological Opinions on the effects of a proposal by NMFS' Permits, Conservation, and Education Division (Permits Division) to issue letters of authorization to allow the U.S. Navy to take marine mammals incidental to military readiness activities on the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2010 to June 2011.
-We have prepared this biological opinion pursuant to section 7(a)(2) of the Endangered Species Act, as amended (16 U.S.C.
-1536(a)(2)).
+Enclosed are the National Marine Fisheries Service's (NMFS') biological and conference opinions (Opinions), issued under the authority of section 7(a)(2) and 7(a)(4) of the Endangered Species Act (ESA) on NMFS' Permits, Education and Conservation Division's proposed issuance of Letters of Authorization (LOAs) for the U.S. Navy to "take" marine mammals incidental to the conduct of military readiness activities on the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2011 to June 2012.

-This Opinion concludes that the military readiness activities the U.S. Navy proposes to conduct on these three range complexes are likely to adversely affect several species of endangered or threatened whales and sea turtles, but those activities are not likely to jeopardize the continued existence of these species.
-Although there is some dispute about the effect of splitting right whales into two separate species (Eubalaena glacialis and E. japonica) on the status of critical habitat that had been designated for northern right whales, we completed our analyses in this biological opinion as if this critical habitat is still designated for North Atlantic right whales.
-We concluded that the proposed military readiness activities are not likely to adversely affect this critical habitat.

-The biological opinion contains an incidental take statement that exempts the "take" of endangered or threatened whales and sea turtles incidental to military readiness activities conducted on the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2010 to June 2011.
+The Opinions concludes that the military readiness activities the U.S. Navy proposes to conduct on these range complexes are likely to adversely affect several species of endangered or threatened whales and sea turtles and the proposed Northwest Atlantic Distinct Population Segment (DPS) of loggerhead sea turtles, but those activities are not likely to jeopardize the continued existence of these species.
+The proposed military readiness activities are not likely to adversely affect designated North Atlantic right whale critical habitat, and therefore, it will not be destroyed or adversely modified.
+Also, attached to the biological opinion is an incidental take statement that exempts the "take" of endangered or threatened whales and sea turtles incidental to military readiness activities conducted on the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2011 to June 2012.

-This biological opinion concludes the consultation for the Permits Division's proposed 2010 Letters of Authorization.
-Reinitiation of formal consultation is required where discretionary Federal agency involvement or control over the action has been retained and if: (1) the amount or extent of incidental take is exceeded; (2) new information reveals effects of this action that may affect listed species or critical habitat in a manner or to an extent not previously considered in this biological opinion; (3) the identified action is subsequently modified in a manner that causes an effect to the listed species or critical habitat that was not considered in this biological opinion; or (4) a new species is listed or critical habitat designated that may be affected by the identified action.
-In instances where the amount or extent of incidental take is exceeded, the U.S. Navy and Permits Division must immediately reinitiate formal consultation on the action.
+This concludes formal consultation and conference on the proposed military readiness activities conducted on the Virginia Capes, Cherry Point, and Jacksonville Range Complexes from June 2011 to June 2012.
+Reinitiation of formal consultation on the proposed activities is required where the U.S. Navy and NMFS retain discretionary involvement or control over the action and if: (1) the amount or extent of incidental take is exceeded; (2) new information reveals effects of the agency action that may affect listed species or critical habitat in a manner or to an extent not considered in this opinion; (3) the agency action is subsequently modified in a manner that causes an effect to the listed species or critical habitat not considered in this opinion; or (4) a new species is listed or critical habitat designated that may be affected by the action.
+In instances where the amount or extent of incidental take is exceeded, Action Agencies are required to reinitiate section 7 consultation immediately.